Two Friends (DJs): Music career

 One of their first big opportunities came in 2014, when their remix of Lana Del Rey's "Born to Die" was added to regular rotation on SiriusXM's EDM Station BPM.
 Later in 2014, they released two singles with the band Breach the Summit (now known as Armors) titled "Our Names in Lights" and "Long Way Home".

-Their next originals came in 2016 with "Forever" and "Overdose" on Armada Music, both amassing millions of plays throughout Spotify, Soundcloud and other streaming services.
+Their next originals came in 2016 with "Forever" and "Overdose" on Armada Music, both amassing millions of plays throughout Spotify, SoundCloud and other streaming services.
 In 2016 the musical group toured more vigorously than ever before, playing frequently across North America.

 Their second and most popular EP "Out of Love" was released in early 2017 through Spinnin' Records, featuring what would become two of their most popular songs, "Out Of Love" and "Pacific Coast Highway".
 They subsequently embarked on the “Out Of Love Tour” in the beginning of 2017.
 The remainder of 2017 saw the releases “Emily”, “While We’re Dreaming” and “Just A Kid”, with the accompanying tours including shows at major venues and festivals such as Electric Forest Festival, Terminal 5, and more.
-The "Just a Kid Tour" is scheduled for early 2018 with an extensive, US-dominated calendar of dates.

 The duo has amassed over twenty-seven #1 tracks on Hype Machine, as well as garnered praise from The Chainsmokers, who named them "Most Underrated Artist" in a 2017 Reddit Thread.
-They have recently undertaken official remixes for artists such as Steve Aoki, Louis Tomlinson, Audien, 3LAU, Vicetone and many more.
+They have recently undertaken official remixes for artists such as Steve Aoki, Louis Tomlinson, Audien, 3lau, Vicetone and many more.

+In 2022, the duo departed on the 35-city Adventureland Tour, selling out venues such as Aragon Ballroom in Chicago, three nights at Terminal 5, and two nights at Echostage, to name a few.

+To acknowledge ten years of Big Bootie mixes, Two Friends produced a concert called Big Bootie Land, held in Boston on October 14 and 15, 2022, to a crowd of over 12,000.

+2022 brought about the release of singles such as "Wish You Were Here" featuring John K, "Chloe" featuring Jutes, "Graduated" featuring Bryce Vine, and many more.

+Two Friends performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.
+Immediately following Coachella, they departed on their biggest run to-date, The Planet Two Friends Tour.

+Their 2023 Planet Two Friends tour took them to the biggest venues of their touring career to date.
+Two Friends performed at iconic venues across North America such as Red Rocks, Northerly Island, and Forest Hills Stadium as part of their 25-date tour.
+The centerpiece of the Planet Two Friends tour, a spaceship-DJ-booth hybrid creation, was debuted at their Coachella performance one month prior.
+Over 100,000 tickets were bought by fans attending the Planet Two Friends.

+Two of their bigger songs to date, "More Than Yesterday" with Russell Dickerson and "If Only I" with Loud Luxury and Bebe Rexha were released during the Planet Two Friends Tour.

+Big Bootie Mix Volume 23 was premiered at Big Bootie Land Chicago on June 2, 2023, at Huntington Bank Pavilion on Northerly Island.